 မြန်မာဘာသာဖြင့် ဖတ်ရှုရန် ဤနေရာကိုနှိပ်ပါ click here

-The Myanmar Dairy Excellence Project (MDEP) is working towards building a profitable and competitive Myanmar dairy industry that provides quality livelihoods for farmers and safe food for consumers.
+The Myanmar Dairy Excellence Project (MDEP) worked towards building a profitable and competitive Myanmar dairy industry that provides quality livelihoods for farmers and safe food for consumers.

-The project is funded and initiated by the Ministry of Foreign Affairs and Trade through the New Zealand Aid Programme.
+The project was funded and initiated by the Ministry of Foreign Affairs and Trade through the New Zealand Aid Programme.
 The AgriBusiness Group managed the Design activity in 2013 and completed Phase One and Two from February 2014 to February 2019.
-A transition period is currently underway.
+A transition period ended in 2020 following the COVID pandemic

 Check out MDEP’s facebook page